Clayton Teetzel: BYU

 In early 1905, Teetzel, a non-Mormon, was hired to supervise the extracurricular sports program at Brigham Young University (BYU).
-Shortly afterwards, the university began offering its first physical education classes, with "free-arm movements and dumb-bell drills" for men and, for coeds, "fancy marching" and "wand drills."
+Shortly afterwards, the university began offering its first physical education classes, with "free-arm movements and dumb-bell drills" for men and, for female students, "fancy marching" and "wand drills."
 In April 1905, Teetzel led Brigham Young's track team in its first dual meet in six years against the University of Utah.
 It was reported in the local press that Teetzel, "one of the greatest sprinters that ever left Michigan," had taught the Brigham Young men his stride.

 During the fall of 1905, Teetzel was granted a leave to return to Michigan to coach the Benton Harbor football team.
 (BYU did not have a football team until the 1920s.)
 After coaching Benton Harbor to an undefeated season, he returned to Provo where BYU's athletes were reportedly pleased to have him back.

 Teetzel met with his greatest success at Brigham Young as the coach of the university's basketball team.
 He coached the BYU basketball team to an 11–1 record in the 1905–06 season and followed with records of 7–3 and 4–2 in the 1906–07 and 1907–08 seasons.

 After Teetzel announced his resignation, Teetzel was honored at a dinner at which the athletic association presented him with a gold stop watch and the faculty presented him with "an autograph album of Provo views."